thredded/thredded-ansible/README.md

 This playbook ensures the following:

+Via the `webapp` role:
 * System-wide dependencies are installed and up-to-date.
+* The app-specific user exists.
+* The app directory (`/var/www/$APP` by default) exists and belongs to the app-specific user.

+Via the `db` role:
 * The Postgresql database server is set up and has a user for the app.

+Via the `nginx` role:
 * The nginx webserver is set up and the app's site configuration is up to date.

-* The app-specific user exists and has permissions to manage app services.
+Via the `foreman_systemd` role:
 * The app services are managed by `systemd` and their configuration is exported via [foreman](http://ddollar.github.io/foreman/) from `files/Procfile`.
-* The app user is granted permissions to start and stop the app services.
+* The app-specific user has permissions to start and stop app services.

 ### Deployment

 The deployment playbook is run as the app-specific user.

-This playbook ensures the following:
+This playbook ensures the following via the `deploy-rails` role:

 * The configured Ruby version is installed (via `rbenv`).
 * The app's environment variables are up to date (set in `~/.pam_envinoment`).